Hakeemog/regtech/README.md

 7. Tagging for Resource Management
 - Resources such as subnets and EKS clusters are tagged with environment identifiers (e.g., production) to improve resource tracking and cost allocation.
 ## To ensure the infrastructure is compliant with GDPR and PCI-DSS.
 - I set up TLS (Transport Layer Security) in the ingress.yaml.
-With TLS settings, the following security measures
+With TLS settings, the following security measures are achieved with TLS

 ### Data Encryption:
 TLS encrypts the data transmitted between the client (such as a web browser) and the server (your application).
 This ensures that sensitive information, such as login credentials, personal data, or payment details, is protected from eavesdropping or interception by malicious actors.